 3. Racking and Secondary Fermentation

 - It helps clarify the wine by filtering out dead yeast and leftover fruit.
 Dead yeast tastes bad, so it’s important to remove it during the secondary fermentation.

-- It allows you to test alcohol and acidity to determine if you need to make adjustments.
+- It allows you to test the alcohol and acidity levels to determine if you need to make adjustments.
 If the fermenting stalled early, then you can add yeast energizer to kick-start the fermenting process.

 The only trick to racking is to prevent oxidation.
 So use an auto-siphon rather than pouring, to prevent splashing.

-4. Stopping Fermentation
+4. Ending Fermentation